 It is very important to train yourself to have a better elocution, even if you’re not going to sing Musicals.
 We want our audience to understand our lyrics and to listen to us, don’t we?

 When we speak, we can be lazy and not pronounce very well the words but, usually, the person we are talking to is right in front of us and, even if we’re on the phone, our voice is not “covered” by instruments.

 Keep checking your elocution along the exercise as it’s very easy to forget it as we also focus on the other things like pitch, timing, legato, registers… 😉

 VOCAL EXERCISE | AGILITY and PRONUNCIATION | Mine & Yours

 I hope you’ll enjoy the exercise.
-Add it to your agenda so you remember to train your voice this summer.
+Add it to your agenda so you remember to train your voice.
 And please let me know how it went in the comments, how did you feel singing it?